Assessment at Iowa Lakes

-Iowa Lakes Community College conducts assessments at various levels, allowing the college to evaluate the quality of its educational programs and administrative functions and to use the assessment results to improve continually.
-These assessments are included in the college’s integrated planning process, known as the Iowa Lakes Strategic Plan, the college's operational planning tool.
+Iowa Lakes Community College conducts assessments at multiple levels to evaluate the quality of its educational programs and administrative functions.
+These assessment results play a key role in continuous improvement efforts and are integrated into the college’s planning process through the Iowa Lakes Strategic Plan, the institution’s operational framework.

 Assessment of Teaching and Learning

-Iowa Lakes tracks the results and effectiveness of teaching and learning outcomes and defines direct and indirect assessment for our student’s educational pathway.
+Iowa Lakes monitors and analyzes the effectiveness of teaching and learning outcomes, utilizing both direct and indirect assessment methods to enhance students’ educational experiences.

 Iowa Lakes Community College Assessment of Student Learning

-The College assessment processes focus on goals for student learning in five areas:
+The college’s assessment processes focus on key student learning goals across five critical areas:

 The Institutional Learning Outcomes (ILO) support Iowa Lakes’ mission: To provide opportunities for quality lifelong learning.
 Individuals who acquire the basic foundations of learning will be valued citizens who will contribute to the economic development in communities and globally.